Stanisława Błażków Kennedy

 Despite the attention her limp received, it was still with her when she left the Silverstream recuperation unit and her knee never did completely heal.

 By the time Stasia returned to Pahiatua and schooled formally, the camp lessons were also in English.
-After the Second World War Poland was under Soviet-imposed communist rule and the New Zealand government allowed those Poles who wanted to remain in New Zealand to do so.
-Most did—Poland was not the same country from which they had been forcibly exiled.
+After World War 2, few of the Poles in New Zealand had a reason to return to a Poland under a Soviet-imposed communist-controlled government.
+The New Zealand government allowed those Poles who wanted to remain in New Zealand to do so.
+Most did—Poland was not the same country from which they had been forcibly exiled, and in any case, their land had been absorbed by the USSR.

 When the children’s camp closed in 1949, Stasia went to live at a new hostel established for Polish girls at Lyall Bay, Wellington, and finished Standard Six in nearby Kilbirnie.
 She has fond memories of the nuns who ran the hostel, especially Sister Alexandra (Alexandrowicz), but not of the bullies who waited outside the hostel gates and yelled at the girls walking to school to—among other things—“Go back to Poland.”